 As in any legal matter, you want a knowledgeable and experienced attorney handling your expungement.
 Randolph H. Wolf has expunging clients’ criminal records for over 30 years.
 Mr. Wolf’s notable accomplishments include a recent win in the New Jersey Supreme Court on behalf of one of his expungement clients.
-Click here to see a list of expungements Mr. Wolf has obtained for his clients.

 Click on a link below to learn more about:

 - The Benefits of Obtaining an Expungement

 - The Effects of an Expungement Order

 - Eligibility for an Expungement

 - Special Provisions to Benefit Young Drug Offenders

 - Complete NJ Expungement Statute

 - 2010 NJ Expungement Revisions